We are pleased to announce that our journal has been indexed in the CAS Source Index (CASSI) of the American Chemical Society database.

 They will treat a current topic that is medically relevant.
-Review articles will only be accepted by invitation from the Editor.
 The main author or the relevant individual must be an authority in the reviewed area or subject, and that person must attach a bibliography of his/her contributions supporting his/her experience in the subject.
-Maximum length will be 20 pages, 6 figures, 6 tables, and 80 references.
+Maximum length will be 20 pages, 8 figures, 8 tables, and 100 references.

 Clinical cases present details of real patient cases from medical or clinical practice.
 They must be comprised of free-form summaries in English (100 words maximum), introduction, case presentation, discussion, conclusions, and bibliography.
 Maximum length 10 pages, 6 figures, 6 tables, and 30 references.
 No Ethical form is asked for case reports.